SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Mary, who lives at home, is in the early stages of dementia.
 She often misplaces her medical alert device or forgets to charge it.

 Frank, Helen, and Mary are all great candidates for voice-activated medical alert systems.
 Voice-activated systems come in a few different forms.
 For some systems, voice activation is the central feature of the system.
 Others embed voice activation within a base unit that provides other functions.
 And for still others, voice activation is included as an accessory to the base unit.

 If you’re in the market for a new medical alert device, a voice-activated system might be an excellent option for you.
 In this guide, we’ll take a closer look at voice-activated systems, who they’re best for, and popular providers that offer them.

 Let’s begin by discussing what voice activation is not.
 Many medical alert systems enable users to speak directly to a response center agent or caregiver through a base unit or mobile cellular device.
 This feature is typically referred to as two-way communication.
 However, two-way talk is not voice activation.

-Voice activation works, you guessed it, with the sound of your voice.
+Voice activation works with the sound of your voice.
 When you say a predetermined word or phrase, such as “Emergency help needed,” out loud, the alert system activates in response to the command and completes a specific task.
 In this case, a call goes directly to the system’s emergency response center.
 This is different from other types of medical alert systems, where users need to press a button to call for help.

 Quick Tip: If you’re new to medical alert systems, check out our guide to medical alert systems to learn more about the different types, features, and providers.